+Regarding closure under substitution of well-formed predicates, only restriction and concurrency need to be looked at.
+But these cases are solved by (c) since strictness is closed under substitution of predicates. \end{proof}

+\emph{In the following (i.e.~for the rest of this paper), we assume all occurring $\CFP$ expressions to be well-formed, and if we write ``\,$\CFP$-formula'' we mean ``well-formed $\CFP$-formula'' etc.}

-\paragraph{Proofs.} The inference rules of $\CFP$ are those of $\IFP$ extended with the rules in Table~\ref{table-infrule} where the formulas and predicates in the $\IFP$ rules run now over $\CFP$.
-Since the rules do not change the assumptions of a sequent, we display them with formulas instead of sequents.
-Hence, each premise or conclusion $A$ stands for a sequent $\Gamma\vdash A$ with the same $\Gamma$ in each rule.
-The notion of strict positivity, which the well-formedness of the fixed points $\mu(\Phi)$ and $\nu(\Phi)$ refer to, is extended to $\CFP$ expressions by stipulating that the strictly positive positions in $\rt{A}{B}$ and $\Set(B)$ are exactly those in $B$.
-The rules in Table~\ref{table-infrule} are only applicable if all occurring formulas are well-formed, in particular, $B$ must be strict in all occurring formulas of the form $\rt{A}{B}$ or $\Set(B)$.
+\paragraph{Proofs.} The inference rules of $\CFP$ are those of $\IFP$ (Table~\ref{table-proof-ifp}), extended with the rules in Table~\ref{table-infrule} where all occurring formulas and contexts are assumed to be $\CFP$-formulas.
+Since the rules in Table~\ref{table-infrule} do not change the assumptions of a sequent, we display them with formulas instead of sequents.
+Hence, each premise or conclusion $A$ stands for a sequent $\Gamma\vdash A$ with the same $\Gamma$ in the premises and the conclusion of each rule.